 Doing regular filter maintenance is necessary anyways.

-If you use sponge filter, you should only rinse the sponge in a bucket with aquarium water few times, and it is good to go back in the tank.
+If you use a sponge filter, you should only rinse the sponge in a bucket with aquarium water a few times, and it is good to go back in the tank.

 If you have an internal or a canister filter, you should clean the mechanical filter and remove all the built-up muck.
 You should not touch the biological filter media, because you want to keep the nitrifying bacteria alive.

-You can clean your filter just few days before you are leaving your guppies.
+You can clean your filter just a few days before you are leaving your guppies.